 Fungal spores can penetrate 5–7 mm deep into the crown tissue, causing infections that are hard to control even with fungicides (Ewane et al. 2012).
 By regulating temperature and humidity, the respiration rate of banana fruits can be reduced.
 Low oxygen levels also help prevent spoilage caused by oxidation, which otherwise leads to browning.
 However, the absence of proper postharvest handling such as washing, sorting, packaging, and chemical treatment is one of the major reasons for heavy losses in bananas.
 Being highly perishable, bananas have a short shelf life and are prone to significant postharvest losses (De Costa et al. 2005; Venkatesan & Muniyan, 2024).
 Their market life ranges from 1 to 8 days, depending on the variety, maturity at harvest, and storage conditions.

 Ethylene scrubbers are commonly used to delay ripening in bananas.
 Other techniques to slow ripening include controlling temperature and humidity, using modified atmosphere (MA) storage, removing ethylene, or blocking ethylene activity through chemicals (Ekman et al. 2005).
 Storage temperature is especially important: high temperatures can cause off-flavors and soft flesh, while very low temperatures below 11ºC can cause chilling injury.
 On the other hand, low temperatures can also slow fungal growth.
 In this study, bananas were stored at an optimum temperature of 13ºC.

+This is an excellent, high-quality Introduction.
+It effectively educates the reader on the topic, justifies the chosen variety and treatment, and clearly explains the underlying postharvest science.
+Implementing the single key revision—adding an explicit statement of the study's objective—would make it exemplary and perfectly transition the reader into the Materials and Methods section.

 Materials and Methods: